renatoathaydes/h_view/README.md

 ![Settings screen](docs/settings.png)

+You can change the following settings, as shown above:

+* The title of the chart.
+* Maximum number of 9's in `99.n%` percentile to display.
+* Percentile horizontal line (shows the mean, 0.5, by default).

+The value for the percentile line can be empty, in which case the horizontal line is hidden.
+Values must be between `0` (shows the minimum) and `1.0` (shows the maximum).
+The value `0.99`, for example, shows the 99th percentile.

-To export a PNG image with the chart, click on the button to the left of the file picker button:
+To export a PNG image of the chart, click on the button to the left of the file picker button:

 ![Export image](docs/export_image.png)